opencog/benchmark/query-link/README.md

 loop.
 The timing loop measure the performance of computing 152904 links between 576 word-pairs, using a non-trivial search pattern.
-The search pattern has one variable and four GlobNodes in it; the Globs mean that this whole things requires significant pattern-matching effort.
+The search pattern has one variable and four GlobNodes in it; the Globs mean that this whole thing requires significant pattern-matching effort.
 To avoid pulluting the atomspace with search results, this also uses temporary atomspaces for the search.
+Linux `perf_events` confirms that 90% of all CPU time is spent in the pattern-matcher.

 This is a "real world" benchmark, in that it uses a real-world dataset, containing actual data from actual NLP experiments.
 It's called "nano"